DataShades/ckanext-transmute/README.md

 - `tsm_unique_only` - Preserve only unique values from a list.
 Works only with lists.

-This will take a value for a `title` field from `title_translated` field.
-Because `title_translated` is an array with nested objects, we are using the `tsm_get_nested` transmutator to achieve the value from it.

 The default transmutator must receive at least one mandatory argument - `field` object.
 Field contains few properties: `field_name`, `value` and `type`.